daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 **Job description:**

-1. ### Handle escalated calls from customer service agents when needed to support guests or partners,
+• Handle escalated calls from customer service agents when needed to support guests or partners.
-2. ### Ensure procedure and policy are followed by Customer services agents when they need help.
+• Ensure procedure and policy is followed by Customer services agents when they need help.
-3. ### Problem solving and dealing with difficult escalated calls of angry customer.
+• Problem solving and dealing with difficult escalated calls of angry customer.
-4. ### Approval to relocate the guest when customer service agents are lim
+• Handle mass issue, approval to relocate the guest when customer service agents are limited
+• Ensure that the company’s customer database is properly entered and kept in a way that whenever any information is needed in the future, it can be easily accessed
+• Ensure customer care service standard of the company is strictly adhered by every customer service personnel
+• Participate in recruiting and training of fresh customer service employees
+• Respond to inquiries and queries from customers and provide a speedy resolve
+• Handle complicated and unresolved issues from less experienced personnel
+• Deliver appropriate and relevant information, and when not in the position to, refers customer(s) to appropriate department
+• Supervise the activities of lesser customer service representatives in the accomplishment of customer care goals
+• Participate in implementation or improvement of initiatives associated with customer service
+• Establish standards for best customer support practices
+• Offers advice on the incorporation of technology in current and planned customer support strategies of the organization
+• Investigate and respond to every inquiry and complaints from customer regarding company’s services
+• Ensure satisfaction of customer needs to the best possible way

 # Booking.com